Jordan H. Kapson Associate Professor of Jewish Studies

 Research and Training Interests

-Early Mesopotamian Divination Literature: Its Organizational Framework and Generative and Paradigmatic Characteristics.
-AMD 12.
-Boston: Brill, 2017.
+Early Mesopotamian Divination Literature: Its Organizational Framework and Generative and Paradigmatic Characteristics (AMD 12; Boston: Brill; 489+xxi pp.) (2017).

-Winitzer teaches ancient Near East languages (primarily Akkadian, Aramaic, and Hebrew), but his interests deal broadly with the cultural and intellectual history of the ancient Near East, and the place of these branches of history in the literature from this region.
+Winitzer teaches ancient Near East languages (primarily Akkadian, Aramaic, and Hebrew), but his interests deal more broadly with the intellectual and religious history of the ancient Near East and its reflection in the literature from this region.
 More particularly, it is the Akkadian literature from ancient Mesopotamia that forms the focus of his work, though a second major area involves Israel’s principal literary achievement, the Hebrew Bible, in its ancient Near Eastern context.
-His writings thus far have centered on Akkadian divination, the subject of his forthcoming book (Brill).
-Among his ongoing larger projects are studies on the Mesopotamian background of Israelite myth as well as on contemporary Near Eastern historiography.
+His writings have centered on Akkadian divination, the subject of his 2017 book (Brill), along with contemporary Near Eastern historiography, the subject of his forthcoming volume on A. L. Oppenheim.
+He is presently turning to a project concerning and the reception of Mesopotamian mythic traditions in the Hebrew Bible.